omair/OrleansKitchenSink/readme.md

 ### Unit Tests
 Unit tests added for Grains.
 Used [OrleansTestKit](https://github.com/OrleansContrib/OrleansTestKit) for adding Orleans unit tests.

+## Step 5 (Add Journaled Grain)

+Added one grain that uses EventSourcing (JournaledGrain in orleans).
+Added relevant integration tests.
+Looks like Unit Tests for Journaled Grains are not supported.
+Every thing is using in memory storage for now.

+JournaledGrains on receiving a message raise an event.
+Grain can decide not to raise event (e.g. if message fails validation).
+Events are then handled in State and result in state change.
+In our example Ping raises a PingEvent which results in few changes in State.
+If Ping received is older then last received ping then it is ignored and no event is raised.

+One of the changes PingEvent does is to change Device state to Online.
+There is no Event to change Device state back to Offline.
+[Orleans Reminder](https://dotnet.github.io/orleans/docs/grains/timers_and_reminders.html) looks like a good way to handle this.

+Few other minor changes (e.g. renamed OrleansController to HelloController)

 ## References

 - [AspNetCore Cohosting](https://github.com/dotnet/orleans/tree/main/Samples/3.0/AspNetCoreCohosting)